AndreMonc/BOW_Quiz/README.md

 #### Quiz!
 - Simply enter integer answers and then press enter
-- Press enter twice to end the program and see a summary of your performance
+- Press enter instead of an answer to end the program and see a summary of your performance